The Ruy Lopez: Complete Guide for Club Players (1200-2000)

 The slow knight reroute is the Ruy Lopez's signature positional idea.
 Skipping it and playing "normal developing moves" gives Black easy equality via ...Na5+...c5.

-If you play the Ruy Lopez as White and fear the Marshall (8...d5), play 8.a4 instead of 8.c3.
-Simple move-order trick that avoids the entire Marshall complex.
+If you play the Ruy Lopez as White and fear the Marshall (8...d5), play 8.h3 or 8.a4 instead of 8.c3.
+A simple move-order trick that avoids the entire Marshall complex.

 Study Plan for the Ruy Lopez

 - Week 1: Learn the three tabiyas (Closed after 9.h3, Berlin endgame, Exchange).
-Play through one master game per tabiya.
+Play through one master game per tabiya to absorb the typical plans before drilling moves.

 - Week 3: Play 10 rapid games as each color in your Ruy Lopez.
-Import and analyze the deviations.
+Import them and analyse the deviations - that is where your real repertoire gaps live.

 - Week 4: Add sidelines based on what opponents actually played.
-See our deviation detection workflow.
+See our deviation detection workflow for the full feedback loop.

 Your Micro-Action Today

 Pick one side (White or Black) and one variation (Closed Main Line or Exchange for White; Classical or Berlin for Black).
-Write down the first 10 moves.
-Play through a Lichess master database game in that line.
-Drill it tomorrow.
+Write down the first 10 moves from this guide.
+Pull up a master game in that line, click through it twice with the engine off, and note any move you would not have played.
+Drill those moves tomorrow morning before your first online game.

-For broader context see How to Build a Chess Opening Repertoire That Actually Sticks and our rating-by-rating depth guide.
+For broader context see our beginner repertoire guide and our rating-by-rating depth guide.
 Or create a free ChessAtlas account and drill your Ruy Lopez lines with automatic spaced repetition.